henrikchan-ops/neurosignallab/README.md

 ## License
 This project´s source code is licensed under the MIT License.

 The datasets in this project are not redistributed in this repository.
-The datasets are governed by their own original licenses, access conditios and citation requirements.
-Please refer to the origianl dataset providers for dataset access, citation requirements and terms of use.
+The datasets are governed by their own original licenses, access conditions and citation requirements.
+Please refer to the original dataset providers for dataset access, citation requirements and terms of use.

 ## Planned Methods

 This project will build a reproducible EEG machine-learning pipeline for motor-imagery brain-computer interface exploration, with an optional clinical EEG extension using seizure data.

-### 1. EEG Data Loading and Exploration
+### 1. EEG Data Loading and Metadata verification

 The first stage will use a MNE-Python file to load EEG recordings from open datasets such as the PhysioNet EEG Motor Movement/Imagery dataset.
 I will inspect sampling frequency, channel names, recording duration, amount of channels, annotations/events, and plot raw EEG for artefacts.

+Before preprocessing, I will verify that selected recordings contain the expected EEG channels and electrodes, and create files including subject ID, snippet/session ID, sampling frequency, channel name, event label, recording duration and electrode names.

 ### 2. Preprocessing

-The EEG data will be preprocessed by selecting relevant EEG channels, applying bandpass filtering, extracting task-related events, and converting raw continious EEG recordings into fixed-length epochs suitable for machine-learning models.
+The EEG data will be loaded and preprocessed by selecting relevant EEG channels, applying bandpass filtering, extracting task-related events, and converting raw continious EEG recordings into fixed-length epochs suitable for machine-learning models.

 For motor imagery, the initial preprocessing will focus on frequency ranges commonly associated with sensorimotor rhythms, especially the mu/alpha and beta bands.

 ### 3. Manual interpretation

-Before deep learning, I will build classical baseline/convolution models using interpretable EEG features such as channel variance, bandpower, power spectral density features, and potentially Common Spatial Pattern features.
+Before ML models and deep learning, I will extract and interpret EEG features such as channel variance, bandpower, power spectral density features, and potentially Common Spatial Pattern features.
+This is how EEG is typically interpreted in labs.

-These baselines provide a comparison point for later deep-learning models.
+These baselines will be used to train classical ML models and provide a comparison point for later deep-learning models.

 ### 4. Classical Machine-Learning Models